chrivand/amp-mssp-events-to-snow/README.md

 > **NOTE:** This is sample code and needs to be tested properly before using in production!

 This is a set of sample workflows to work with the MSSP environment of Cisco Secure Endpoint (formerly known as Advanced Malware Protection for Endpoints (AMP4E)).
 It can obtain events from the various customers and create Securex and ServiceNow incidents based on these security events.
 When the incident in ServiceNow is closed, this will automatically close the SecureX incident too.
+Please watch a demo in this [Youtube video](https://youtu.be/hz21e7HlFbg).

 ## Index